Bill Lucas explores the phrase ‘accelerated learning,’ and its associated curious, if well-meaning, misconceptions

 ‘Accelerated learning combines aspects of established learning theory with brain-based approaches, in order to engage learners and speed up the process of learning.’

-In many ways, the name ‘accelerated learning’ does it no favours.
+In many ways, the name ‘accelerated learning’ does it no favors.
 It has become a sort of catch-all phrase for some genuine attempts to make learning easier and longer lasting.

 In this article I want to look at the sorts of things that people are doing in the name of accelerated learning and see what is based on evidence and what should be treated more cautiously.